June 2015 • Topic: Unlocking capital markets • by New Financial

 Getting pay right

 New Financial conducts original research on capital markets that combines journalistic presentation and accessibility with depth and rigour.
-(To read the reports, click on the title)
+Some recent examples of our research include (to read the reports, click on the title):

-We analysed gender diversity in senior management for the first time at more than 200 companies and organisations in 11 different sectors of the capital markets.
-It highlighted the progress that has been made, but also the scale of the challenge ahead.
+Our second annual analysis of gender diversity at more than 200 organisations in 11 sectors in European capital markets.
 The report was covered in the Financial Times and Wall Street Journal, and has become a reference for the diversity programmes at a number of firms.

 Yasmine Chinwala, a partner at New Financial, spoke at the opening of the London Stock Exchange on the power of diversity to drive cultural change in the capital markets industry to mark International Women’s Day with Women in ETFs.